Women's education in the United States: Government action

 In 1848 the Seneca Falls Convention was held in New York to gain support for education and suffrage but it had little immediate impact.
 This convention is significant because it created a foundation for efforts toward equal education for women, even though it was not actually achieved until much later.

 The Morrill Land-Grant Colleges Act of 1862 founded universities to educate both men and women in practical fields of study, though women's courses were still centered around home economics.
 By 1870 30% of colleges were co-educational, later in the 1930s women-only colleges were established that expanded opportunities for courses of study to include more intellectual development as opposed to domestic instruction.

 In July 1975 "Title IX regulations became effective as law" (Margaret Fund of NWLC, 2012).
 The law provided one year for compliance to elementary schools and three years for compliance to high schools and post secondary institutions.
 Through the 1970s the law's enactment, opposition towards the legislation, and initial compliance for the law were the focus.
-According to the Margaret Fund (2012), in 1982 a court case was won upholding the nondiscriminatory acts in employment, the case title is as follows, 1982 North Haven Bd. of Ed. v.
+According to the Margaret Fund (2012), in 1982 a court case was won upholding the nondiscriminatory acts in employment, the case title is as follows, North Haven Board of Education v.
 Bell, 456 U.S. 512 (1982).
 In 1984, the case Grove City v.
 Bell, 465 U.S. 555 (1984) a, "U.S. Supreme Court decision held that federal spending clause statutes only apply to those programs or activities that receive direct federal financial assistance, effectively ending Title IX applicability to athletics" (Margaret Fund of NWLC).
 This decision is later remedied in the late 1980s by the Civil Rights Restoration Act of 1987.
 In 1988, this act was passed by Congress and reversed the damage from the Grove City v.
 Bell decision.
 The Margaret Fund (2012) states, "It over-rode the Grove City v.
 Bell decision by expanding the definition of program or activity that receives Federal financial assistance" (Margaret Fund of NWLC, para.5).
 During the 1990s three significant changes or continuations to the law were made in the course of the decade.
 First, a Supreme Court decision allowed an individual to sue for monetary retributions by citing the Title IX Act.
 Second, the disclosure act in 1994 stated that all institutions under Title IX were to report publicly on their operations, with an effective implementation date set for 1996.
 Third, the ORC distributed requirements to institutions and schools which are explained and outlined more clearly the regulations for Title IX.
-The significant events in the 2000s allow schools to use e-mail surveys, and due to a Supreme Court case in 2009, lawsuits on the basis of sexual discrimination under Title IX can be brought by parents.
+The significant events in the 2000s allow schools to use e-mail surveys, and due to a Supreme Court case in 2009, Fitzgerald v.
+Barnstable School Committee, lawsuits on the basis of sexual discrimination under Title IX can be brought by parents.